The ’10 Steps’ in Setting up Quality Care with Bright Care

-The First Visits.
+8. The First Visits

 Getting the package off to a good start can make the all the difference – the key here is to make sure everyone feels at ease with the arrangements and knows what is expected of them.

 We will put together what we call the ‘Green Folder’ and bring this to your house upon the first visit.
-The Care Manager will also be present at this visits if she feels this will help with getting the service off to a good start.
+The Care Manager will also be present at this visit, if she feels this will help with getting the service off to a good start.

-Your appointment care manager, will catch up with you after the first visit to see how thing went and from this point on will be in regular contact with you, checking in on the arrangements as required.
+Your appointment Care Manager, will catch up with you after the first visit to see how thing went and from this point on will be in regular contact with you, checking in on the arrangements as required.
 Care Managers are there to support families, clients and care workers throughout the journey.
 This support can take a variety of forms: in person, phone call, email etc.

-On-Going Support and Communication.
+9. On-Going Support and Communication

+We receive regular feedback from our Bright Carer(s) on how things are going.
+They have the responsibility toward high quality communication, which is ultimately what lays the solid foundations a care package needs.
 The aim is that the care plan reflects the reality as much as possible.
 It is a living breathing document which is updated regularly.

-While your care arrangements are reviewed informally all the time we also have a duty to carry out more formal reviews.
-These reviews usually take place in the clients home and almost always include the wider family, the carer(s) involved and any other key individuals in the clients life (districts nurses, GPs etc) – ensuring we do this on at least a 6 monthly basis is part of meeting the national care standards.
+While your care arrangements are reviewed informally all the time, we also have a duty to carry out more formal reviews.
+These reviews usually take place in the clients home and almost always include the wider family, the Bright Carer(s) involved and any other key individuals in the clients life (districts nurses, GPs etc) – ensuring we do this on at least a 6 monthly basis is part of meeting the national care standards.

-Building a Long Term Relationship.
+10. Building a Long Term Relationship

 We are looking to develop long term relationship with the families and clients we serve.
-One where compete trust exists and where we can be open and honest with you in all our dealings.
+One where complete trust exists and where we can be open and honest with you in all our dealings.
 From this foundation we can best manage the changing care needs of our clients.